git-lfs/lfs-test-server/CONTRIBUTING.md

 0. Run `godep save` to add new dependencies.
 0. Run `godep update foo/bar` to update the package `foo/bar`.
-0. Commit the change.  harbour vendors the full source code in the repository.
+0. Commit the change.  lfs-test-server vendors the full source code in the repository.
 0. Submit a pull request.

 ## Resources